What is the PSA test?

 When you have the test

-- asked your GP for a test
+- are aged 50 and over and have asked your GP for a test

 Doctors also check your PSA level as you go through prostate cancer treatment.
 It helps them see how well treatment is working.